andreaspersson01/portfolio/src/content/blog/post3.md

 Thus the input and output for each model looks as following:

-### 3.3 Models

-Since the goal of the study is to test how different architectures affect performance in stock price prediction, it is crucial that the models have approximately the same number of trainable parameters.
-Therefore, it was decided that each model should have around 200,000 trainable parameters, in Table 2 a overview of the size of the models are displayed.

-##### 4

 ```
 Table 1: Model Input and Output Specifications
 ```